risk-first/website/docs/thinking/De-Risking.md

 - **Backups and Source-Control** mitigates the impact of computer failure.
 Hardware _still fails_ but the impact is less if we can restore from a recent backup.
 Our process is changed _slightly_ by this imposition but we're not massively inconvenienced.

-- **Using Commonly-Known Languages** mitigates the impact of highly specialised staff quitting and leaving you hunting for replacements.
-Whilst hiring people is hard work at the best of times, hiring PL/1 programmers is _really hard_.
+- **Fire alarms** don't stop a fire but by helping get people out of the building faster they save lives.

 ### Specific Tactics

 1.  **Do Risky Things Early**:  If you are building some software process which has ten steps in it, and the 9th step has a high probability of not being implementable, then _build the 9th step first_.
 If you succeed, you've massively reduced the risk of the process construction.
 IF you fail, you'll only have lost the time it took to build that one step.  _Build a proof of concept_.

-1.  **Take Care With Dependencies**: Choose popular technologies and reliable components.
+1.  **Take Care With Dependencies**: Choose popular technologies and known reliable components.
+Whilst hiring people is hard work at the best of times, hiring PL/1 programmers is _really hard_.
 This tactic is explored in much more depth in [Software Dependency Risk](../risks/Software-Dependency-Risk.md)

 1.  **Redundancy**: Avoid single points of failure.
+For example, Pair Programming is a control espoused by [Extreme Programming](../practices/Agile.md#extreme-programming) to reduce [Key Person Risk](../risks/Agency-Risk.md) and [Communication Risk](../risks/Communication-Risk.md).
 See [Dependency Risk](../risks/Dependency-Risk.ms) for more on this.

 1.  **Create Options**:  Using _feature flags_ allows you to turn off functionality in production, avoiding an all-or-nothing commitment.
-Working in branches gives the same optionality while in development.
+Working in branches gives the same optionality while developing.

 1.  **Practising**:  Running fire-drills or rehearsing risky scenarios helps to de-risk those occurring.